dionsnoeijen/dionsnoeijen.nl/_posts/2020-02-17-say-hello-world.markdown

 </div>
 </div>

-This form `(@todo: make ui designs for forms)`. allows extra options for this node to be enabled.
+This form. allows extra options for this node to be enabled.
 First of all, give it a text value: "Hello world!".
 Now enable the `key` checkbox and give the key a value of `text`.

 <img style="display:block; margin: 0 auto;" src="https://dionsnoeijen.s3-eu-west-1.amazonaws.com/nodes/hello-world/text-var-node-step-2.png" width="50%" />